zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

         * If the southbound service needs to consume the user ID and the passticket from custom HTTP request headers (i.e. to participate in the Zowe SSO), it is possible to provide the headers in the Gateway configuration.
       The HTTP headers are then added to each request towards the southbound service.
 The headers contain the user ID and the passticket to be consumed by the service.
 See [Advanced Gateway features configuration](../../user-guide/api-mediation/api-gateway-configuration.md) for more information about the custom HTTP request headers.

-      For more information, see [Enabling PassTicket creation for API Services that Accept PassTickets](api-mediation-passtickets.md)
+      For more information, see [Authentication with PassTickets](#authentication-with-passtickets).

     * **zosmf**
 This value specifies that a service accepts z/OSMF LTPA (Lightweight Third-Party Authentication).